Dartmoor: Tors

 Dartmoor is known for its tors – hills topped with outcrops of bedrock, which in granite country such as this are usually rounded boulder-like formations.
 More than 160 of the hills of Dartmoor have the word tor in their name but quite a number do not.
 However, this does not appear to relate to whether or not there is an outcrop of rock on their summit.
-The tors are the focus of an annual event known as the Ten Tors Challenge, when around 2400 people aged between 14 and 19 walk for distances of 56, 72 or 88 km (35, 45 or 55 mi) between ten tors on many differing routes.
+The tors are the focus of an annual event known as the Ten Tors Challenge, when around 2,400 people aged between 14 and 19 walk for distances of 35, 45 or 55 mi (56, 72 or 89 km) between ten tors on many different routes.